podigee/mcp-server/README.md

 ## What is Podigee?

-[Podigee](https://www.podigee.com/en/) is a professional podcast hosting platform that provides tools for publishing, analyzing, and monetizing podcasts.
+[Podigee](https://www.podigee.com/en/) is a great podcast hosting platform with global presence that provides tools for publishing, analyzing, and monetizing podcasts.
+Podigee is perfect for businesses of all sizes, as well as marketing and communications agencies and independent podcast creators that want a solution that is intuitive, yet powerful, robust and elegant.

 This MCP server allows AI agents to interact with data from your Podigee account via the [Podigee API](https://app.podigee.com/api-docs).

 ## Installation